MPI-Dortmund/cryolo/source/tutorials/text_modules/data_prep_filter_pick_filament.rst

 * Place a filament: Switch to layer control to |pth|.
 Click with :kbd:`LMB` at the start of the filament.
 You can click along the filament.
 Double click to end the picking of filament.
 * Remove filament: Switch to layer control to |arrow| (shortcut key :kbd:`5`).
 Click on your filament and press :kbd:`DEL`.

 You can change the box width in the main window, by changing the number in the text field :guilabel:`boxsize`.
-Press :guilabel:`Set` to apply it to all picked filaments.
+Press :guilabel:`Enter` to apply it to all picked filaments.
 For training crYOLO, you should the use a box width ~2x bigger than your filament width.

 If you have images that do not contain filaments but only contamination / ice you can add them to your training set by activate the checkbox in front of the image.